Help! My Website has gone?

 WordPress Themes and Plugins

-I have been working a lot lately with workflows, automation and integrations and I have built quite a few WooCommerce stores in the past year as well.
+I have been working a lot lately with workflows, automation, and integrations, and I have also built quite a few WooCommerce stores in the past year.

-WordPress gives you limitless possibilities and when you think you have seen it all, someone creates something new to WOW.
+WordPress gives you limitless possibilities; when you think you have seen it all, someone creates something new for you to WOW.

 If you want to add a form of 40 screening questions and conditional logic.
 No problem!